vaariance/variance-dart/README.md

 # Variance SDK

-Variance is a Dart SDK designed to simplify interaction with Ethereum-based blockchains and enables flutter developers to implement account abstraction with minimal efforts.
-It provides functionalities such as encoding and decoding ABI data, handling Ethereum transactions, working with ERC20 and ERC721 tokens, and managing Ethereum smart accounts.
+Variance is an Account Abstraction Developer toolkit that is designed to simplify the development of Ethereum smart accounts and Entrypoint interactions.
+It relies on the [Web3dart](https://pub.dev/packages/web3dart) library.

 ## Features

 - **ABI Encoding/Decoding:** Easily encode and decode ABI data for Ethereum smart contract and Entrypoint interactions.
 - **Transaction Handling:** Simplify the process of creating and sending UserOperations.
 - **Token Operations:** Work with ERC20 and ERC721 tokens, including transfer and approval functionalities.
-- **Web3 Functionality:** Interact with Ethereum nodes and bundlers using abstracted methods over, `eth_sendTransaction`, and `eth_sendUserOperation`.
+- **Web3 Functionality:** Interact with Ethereum nodes and bundlers.
-- **SecP256r1 Signatures:** Sign transactions with SecP256r1 signatures.
+- **SecP256r1 Signatures:** Sign transactions with Passkeys.

 ## Getting Started